El Salvador to suspend public transport for 15 days to fight coronavirus

-SAN SALVADOR (Reuters) - El Salvador will from Thursday temporarily suspend public transport in a bid to strengthen efforts to contain the spread of the coronavirus pandemic, the government said on Wednesday.
+SAN SALVADOR, May 6 (Reuters) - El Salvador will from Thursday temporarily suspend public transport in a bid to strengthen efforts to contain the spread of the coronavirus pandemic, the government said on Wednesday.

 A decree published by the government on Wednesday said the measure would remain in place for 15 days.